Language: EN

 Enum Data Types

-The enum data type allows you to define a set of constants with more descriptive names.
+The enum data type allows defining a set of constants with more descriptive names.
 For example:

 enum Direction {